cheebeex/Employee-System/README.md

 # Employee-System
-Employee payroll system for a company with hourly, commssioned, and salaried employees
+Employee payroll system for a company with hourly, commssioned, and salaried employees.
+In Java.
+Includes JavaDoc.